Global Gauge Symmetry Breaking in the Abelian Higgs Mechanism: Global Gauge Symmetries as the Physical Gauge Group

 \textit{Indirect empirical significance (IES)}: A gauge transformation of the fields has IES if it does not itself have a physical effect, i.e.~the different states that it relates do not themselves lead to distinct empirical predictions, but the properties of the fields and laws that are connected with the existence of this symmetry do have DES.
-In the relational understanding of the physical significance of symmetries, any symmetry transformation applied to the whole universe (without boundary conditions!) can only have IES, so the non-trivial case is when even subsystem transformations do not lead to distinct empirical predictions as viewed from the environment.
+In the relational understanding of the physical significance of symmetries, any symmetry transformation applied to a whole system without boundaries can only have IES, so the non-trivial case is when even subsystem transformations do not lead to distinct empirical predictions as viewed from the environment.

 In other words, the physical significance of this gauge transformation is indirect, through its connection with fields and laws that do have DES.
 Although the symmetry transformation itself is not observable, its existence does have observable consequences.
 A well-known example is the local gauge symmetry of the Maxwell theory: although (as we will discuss) it has no DES, it does have IES in that it implies that the Maxwell theory can only be coupled to a current that is conserved.
 Thus it implies the physically significant fact of charge conservation, which is tested and used in e.g. accelerator experiments.
 Therefore, gauge symmetries that are \textit{redundant} can, and often do, have IES.
 When electromagnetism is formulated entirely in terms of gauge-invariant observables like electric and magnetic fields, then it is unclear why currents of matter fields should be conserved, as coupling in the Lagrangian or Hamiltonian formalism can only be achieved through the introduction of the gauge potential.
 This is a version of the traditional `gauge argument' \autocite{gomesGaugeTheoryGeometrisation2025}.